benmkent/benmkent.github.io/README.md

         computational cost.
 High dimensional parametric spaces are considered.

-    -   The approach considers an approximation using the *finite element method* in space, *adaptive timestepping*, and *sparse grid* polynomial interpolation in the parameter space.
+    -   The approach considers an approximation using the finite element method in space, adaptive timestepping, and sparse grid polynomial interpolation in the parameter space.

     -   Parametric approximation error is estimated through a hierarchical technique and is balanced with a dynamic tolerance related to an estimate of the global timestepping error.

-    -   A residual type strategy in space, time and parameter space is also considered.
+    -   A residual based strategy in space, time and parameter space is also considered using auxiliary local problems.

+-   Completed courses in Approximation Theory and Finite Element Analysis, Adaptive Finite Element Methods, Functional Analysis and Uncertainty Quantification.
+Topics included a priori and a posteriori error estimation for FEM approximations of elliptic problems, UQ techniques including Monte Carlo, stochastic collocation and stochastic Galerkin methods.

+-   Regular study group held with industrial supervisor.
+Topics studied include multi-level stochastic collocation and Monte Carlo methods, error estimation for ODE problems, error estimation for coupled elliptic-parabolic problems, reduced basis methods and neural networks.

+-   Strong programming skills in MATLAB.
+Experience with C and C++.

 **September 2012 – July 2015: Mathematics and Physics BSc, First-Class Honours at The University of Warwick, UK**